 Code review of the migrated MuleSoft Code

 You must review the migrated MuleSoft code to ensure it follows best practices.
-CurieTech AI’s Code Lens can be used to ask questions on migrated MuleSoft code and review best practices.
-Let's demonstrate an example of the Single Repo Code Lens.
+CurieTech AI can be used to ask questions on migrated MuleSoft code and review best practices.

 For instance, the user can ask any question related to the project, like “Please review the code and suggest best practices, if any,” as shown below.